CaptainBern/Reflection/README.md

 CaptainBern-Reflection-Framework
 ================================

-A Java-reflection framework. (in-dev) 7
+A Java-reflection framework. (in-dev)

+Everything is coded/tested/compiled on Java 7.

 contains:
 - Reflection framework